Founder + Chairman

 Chris Ciatto was named Executive Vice President and Chief Growth Officer for Elior North America in June 2015.
 He focuses on corporate strategy and driving organic growth while expanding sales and marketing efforts.

-Chris’ career began in 1995 and has been predominantly dedicated to strategy development, sales, operations, and leadership in the both the health and wellness industries.
+Chris’ career began in 1995 and has been predominantly dedicated to strategy development, sales, operations, and leadership in both the health and wellness industries.
 Starting as a key member of the executive teams at Aramark and McKinsey & Co., Chris focused on helping some of the country’s leading consumer and technology companies grow their businesses aggressively.

 From 2005 to 2015, Chris served as Chief Executive Officer of Plus One Health Management, a provider of comprehensive health promotion solutions, where he was integral to the company’s exponential growth.
 He implemented an overall growth strategy that included targeted selling, creation of new strategic partnerships and the execution of three successful acquisitions which propelled Plus One into its position as one of the fastest-growing private companies in the country.